presidential-innovation-fellows/mygov/_posts/2012-10-15-my-gov-experience-ux-persona.md

 </div>

 There are six parts to an experience persona: Overview, Brand Traits, Personality Map, Voice, Visual Lexicon, and Engagement Methods.
 A few bits highlights called out below.
-(Hat tip to Aarron Waters for his [design persona template](http://aarronwalter.com/design-personas/) - it rocks!)
+(Hat tip to Aarron Walter for his [design persona template](http://aarronwalter.com/design-personas/) - it rocks!)

 **Overview**